vLeov/php-chess/docs/read-moves.md

 1.e4 c5 2.Nf3 d6 3.d4 cxd4 4.Nxd4 Nf6
 ```

-Now, what if you want to play a bunch of PGN moves at once instead of one by one as in the previous example?
-This is a common use case, and [Chess\Play\SanPlay](https://github.com/chesslablab/php-chess/blob/main/tests/unit/Play/SanPlayTest.php) allows to easily do so.
-As it name implies, this class is intended to play a Standard Algebaric Notation (SAN) movetext.
-The `validate()` method will throw a Chess\Exception\PlayException if the movetext is not valid.
+As you can see in the code snippet above, the `getMovetext()` method is used to obtain the moves played in the game using Standard Algebraic Notation.
+Let's continue practicing chess openings.
+Now, what if you want to play a bunch of moves at once instead of one by one as in the previous example?
+[Chess\Play\SanPlay](https://github.com/chesslablab/php-chess/blob/main/tests/unit/Play/SanPlayTest.php) allows to easily do so.

 ```php
 use Chess\Play\SanPlay;